splitwise/TokenAutoComplete/README.md

 ### Subclass TokenCompleteTextView

-You'll need to provide your own implementations for getViewForObject and defaultObject.
-You should return a view that displays the token from getViewForObject.
-In defaultObject, you need to guess what the user meant with their completion.
+You'll need to provide your own implementations for `getViewForObject` and `defaultObject`.
+You should return a view that displays the token from `getViewForObject`.
+In `defaultObject`, you need to guess what the user meant with their completion.
 This is usually from the user typing something and hitting "," - see the way gmail for Android handles this for example.
 Here's a simple example:

 ```java
 public class ContactsCompletionView extends TokenCompleteTextView<Person> {